MaxOhn/rosu-pp-py/README.md

     Overall difficulty of the map.
 (O/T/C/M)
 bpm: float
     Beats per minute of the map.
 (O/T/C/M)
+clockRate: float
+    Clock rate used in calculation i.e. 1.5 for DT, 0.75 for HT, 1.0 for NM or one that was specified (O/T/C/M)
 nCircles: Optional[int]
     The amount of circles in the map.
 (O/T/M)
 nSliders: Optional[int]